 Toss Across.
 Toss or roll a ball to one child.
 Have him say the first word of the verse before tossing or rolling the ball to someone else, who then says the next word, and so on.
 Continue until you complete the verse.
 If the ball is dropped, start over again.
 Time how long it takes to finish the verse; and try to beat the previous time.

 Verse Puzzle.
 Write the verse or passage on heavy paper or cardboard, and then cut it into puzzle pieces for your child to assemble.

 SMS Scripture Codes.
-Write the memory verse out on a piece of paper using only the numbers used to write the words in a SMS message; i.e. the numbers that correspond to the letters on a phone keypad.
+Write the Bible memory verse on a piece of paper using only the numbers that correspond to the letters on a phone keypad.
 For example: “367 93 9255 29 32484, 668 29 74448” = “For we walk by faith, not by sight” (2 Corinthians 5:7).
 If a child has a mobile phone, let them use it for this game to help figure out the code.
 See who can be the first to decode the verse and write it correctly.

 Clap-a-Word.
 Display the verse on a piece of paper.
 Say the verse together a few times.
 Then have one volunteer leave the room (or turn his back).
 Have another volunteer point to one word from the verse so the others can see it.
 Then the first volunteer returns to the room, but is not allowed to see the verse displayed.
 The group says the verse, but claps on the selected word without saying it.
 The first volunteer says which word was skipped.
 If he gets stumped, let him look at the verse display.
 Take turns clapping on various words.

 Scripture Skits and Charades.
 Create skits that show how the Word might be applied to a real life situation.
 Or play a good ‘ole game of Charades with your memory verses.